The history of Mount Kilimanjaro

 Arab historian and geographer, Abu’l Fida speaks of a mountain in the interior that was ‘white in colour’.

-Portuguese explorers started arriving on the coast possibly with a view to acquiring some real estate.
+Portuguese explorers started arriving on the coast possibly with a view to acquiring some land.
 In 1519 Fernandes de Encisco said ‘West of Mombasa is the Ethiopian Mount Olympus, which is very high, and further off are the Mountains of the Moon in which are the sources of the Nile.’

 By now British explorers had started arriving, searching for the source of the Nile as well as other great lakes and rivers.